Written by

 Fix 3: Restart your computer

 If neither of the previous steps makes any difference, try restarting your computer.
-Sometimes Windows won't recognize USB devices properly when it's been running for a while and restarting resets everything to give it a fresh start.
+Sometimes Windows won't recognize USB devices properly when it's been running for a while.
+A simple reboot can resolve temporary glitches in Windows that affect USB recognition.
+Save your work, disconnect all USB devices (except keyboard/mouse if necessary), and restart.

 Fix 4: Connect the USB device directly to the PC

-If you're using a USB hub to connect several USB devices to a single port, try bypassing the hub and plug it directly into the port on your PC.
+If you're using a USB hub to connect several USB devices to a single port, try bypassing the hub and plugging it directly into the port on your PC.

 Fix 5: Try a different USB cable